ToucanToco/weaverbird/docs/_docs/user-interface/formula.md

 ### Formula

 You can use this step to create a column as a formula based on other columns.
-A column can be referenced by its name without quotes or any other escaping character.
+A column can be referenced by its name without quotes unless they include whitespaces, in such a case you need to use brackets '[]' (e.g. \[myColumn]).

-**Warning: we do not support column names including whitespaces at the moment.
-So please apply a rename step beforehand if needed.** (For example rename `my column` into `my_column`)

-You can also specify a text escaped by quotes.
-It will then write the specified text in every row of the new column.
+Any characters string escaped with quotes (simple or double) will be considered as a string.

 **This step is supported by the following backends:**